CONTACT US TODAY AT 212-605-0343

 Social Security Disability (SSDI) and Supplemental Security Income (SSI) are vital programs that provide financial support to individuals with disabilities.
 However, navigating the complexities of these programs can be challenging.
 One important aspect to grasp is the Social Security 5-year rule.
 In this article, we’ll break down what this rule entails and how it can impact your eligibility for benefits.

-1. What is the Social Security Disability 5 Year Rule?
+What is the 5 Year Rule for Social Security Disability?

 This rule refers to the requirement that an applicant must have a sufficient work history in order to qualify for SSDI benefits.
 Specifically, it says that you must have worked and paid Social Security taxes for at least five out of the last ten years before becoming disabled.